csiz/csiz.github.io/_posts/2019-06-11-mechahand-assemble.md

   * Made a tiny plastic hook, to tie the nylon to the springs.
   * Made a tube fork to split the 2 nylon wires from a single tube to a pair of tubes, when they need to go in different places.

+The fingertips are made of a zig-zag plastic piece that's meant to easily squeeze under pressure.
+With a stress gauge glued on the part that bends the most, and a second gauge on a flat side to complete one side of an H-bridge.
+On top of them I glued a thin rubber sheet to protect the gauges and give the fingers some grip.
 <img src="/assets/images/mechahand-fingertip.jpg" width="480" alt="Finger tip."/>

 Iterating